Meet Our Staff

 Biographical Info

-Dr. Jessica (Jessi) Langley is a Staff Clinician with CAPS.
+Dr. Jessica (Jessi) Langley is a Staff Psychologist and Group Coordinator with CAPS.
 She holds a BS in Experimental Psychology from The University of South Carolina Upstate and a MA in Clinical Psychology from The Georgia School of Professional Psychology at Argosy University.
 Dr. Langley completed her pre-doctoral internship in Health Service Psychology at Florida State University in the University Counseling Center.
 She earned her PsyD in Clinical Psychology from The Chicago School of Professional Psychology.
 She completed her Post-Doctoral Fellowship in Clinical Psychology at The University of Georgia in CAPS.
-Dr. Langley’s professional areas of interest include (1) adjustment for traditional age, undergraduate students, (2) social anxiety, (3) family-of-origin concerns, (4) group therapy, (5) outreach, and (6) training/supervision.
+Dr. Langley’s professional areas of interest include (1) general adjustment for traditional age, undergraduate students, (2) group therapy, (3) access/triage care, (4) social anxiety, (5) training/supervision, and (6) outreach.

 Categories: Counseling and Psychiatric Services (CAPS)